akshay-podagatlapalli/UFC_Recommender_System/README.md

     * Question 5 > PC3
   * Each PC’s loading score provides a vector representation of how much each feature contributes to it corresponding principal component.
   * The user’s response, which is in between the range of [0, 10], adds an additional weight to the loading score vector by multiplying the features associated with the user’s preference and dividing the features that are opposite of the user’s preference by the value entered by the user.
-  * This is done for questions 3 to 5 and the modified loadings scores are then combined into single vector.
+  * This is done for questions 3 to 5 and the modified loading scores are then combined into single vector.
   * The more similar the fighter's stats are to the combined vector, the higher the cosine similarity score.
   * Based on the computed cosine similarity scores, the model ranks the fighters and generates a list of recommendations.
 Fighters with higher cosine similarity scores, indicating a stronger similarity to the user's combined preference vector, are considered more suitable recommendations.